What is a group captive?

 • Lines of business: Auto liability, general liability, workers' compensation

 NewCon is an insurance program created in 2003 by contractors for contractors.
-Membership eligibility focuses on trade and artisan contractors having a strong commitment to workplace safety and loss control.
+Membership eligibility focuses on trade and artisan contractors who have a strong commitment to workplace safety and loss control.

-Target classes include acoustical ceiling, carpentry, drywall, electrical, flooring, furniture and fixture installation, HVAC, land graders, landscaping, masonry, plumbing, and painting contractors.
+Target classes include acoustical ceiling, carpentry, drywall, electrical, flooring, furniture and fixture installation, HVAC, land graders, landscaping, masonry, plumbing and painting contractors.
 Residential contractors are excluded.
-General contractors are acceptable as long as they self-perform more than 50% of their work.
+General contractors that self-perform more than 50% of their work are acceptable.

 • Established: 2003